Battalion Activities

 Drill Team

-The Duke Naval ROTC Drill Team is a competitive group of Midshipmen who participate in an annual intra-consortium drill competition against NC State University and UNC-Chapel Hill.
-The Drill Team is usually composed of 4/C and 3/C Midshipmen.
+The Duke Naval ROTC Drill Team is a competitive group of Midshipmen who participate in an annual drill competition.
 While on the team, members will learn unarmed drill and rifle manual, with a sword-bearing drill commander calling commands.
+Recently, the Duke Naval ROTC Drill Team traveled to New Orleans for the Mardi Gras Drill Meet at Tulane University.
+Drill competitions are held all over the country.

 Spring Semester